MhmedRjb/qtywatcher/README.md

 ## Solution Overview
 - Separate Quantity Tracking: Implementing a secondary method to track the quantity of items apart from their weight ensures more accurate inventory management.

+## for developer who face the same issue
+- this project will be not bad as a fast soultion but it is need a lot of work

 ## License